Vedxnt299/Real-Time-Transaction-and-Audit-Log-System-/README.md

 ## Security Design

-Basic authentication has been implemented using Spring Security.
+JWT-based authentication has been implemented using Spring Security.

-- The fund transfer endpoint (`POST /api/transfer`) is protected and requires authentication
-- Read-only endpoints (user listing and transaction history) are publicly accessible for demo purposes
+### Authentication Flow
+- Users can register using the Signup API
-- In-memory users are configured for simplicity in this assignment
+- Registered users can log in using email and password

-This approach demonstrates secure API access while keeping the setup lightweight and easy to test.
+- On successful login, the backend generates a JWT token
+- The frontend stores the token in localStorage
+- All protected API requests include the token using the Authorization header

+### Protected Endpoints
+The following endpoints require JWT authentication:
+- `POST /api/transfer`
+- `GET /api/transactions`
+- `GET /api/transactions/all`

+### Security Features
+- Stateless authentication using JWT
+- Password-protected user accounts
+- Token-based authorization for protected operations
+- Session-independent API access
+- Unauthorized requests return appropriate HTTP status codes

+This approach closely resembles modern fintech and banking backend authentication flows.

 ## API Documentation